 Because IF leads to more cortisol production, this leads to blood sugar imbalance.
 We end up using up stored glucose in our liver, which usually helps balance our blood sugar whenever it drops (especially throughout the night while we are technically fasting).
 This leads to more cortisol production and stress for the body and pushes us further into dysregulation.
 Even Chris Kresser, a well respected functional medicine doctor who often preaches the Paleo diet, explains in this post why fasting isn’t suitable for everyone, specifically those with blood sugar issues.
 In his article Intermittent Fasting, Cortisol, and Blood Sugar, Kresser discusses how often there is a combination of both high blood sugar and low blood sugar as a result of IF.
 If an individual is already struggling with an imbalance of blood sugar, IF will not be their cure-all.
 In fact, he recommends that they eat more frequently.
 Most people cannot use fasting regularly.
 The majority have too much stress and already have blood sugar dysregulation.
 Adding in fasting when you have hormone problems is like adding fuel to the fire.
 If we want healthy hormones, we need a healthy thyroid.
 Considering how fasting impacts thyroid function and metabolism, it doesn’t make sense to use fasting for hormone health.

 What does this all mean?
 EAT!
 I want to normalize regularly eating throughout the day.
 I know IF is touted with a million benefits, but many can be achieved long term without fasting.
 Eat breakfast and then eat when you are hungry.
 Focus on meals balanced with protein, fat, and carb.
 Avoid extreme diets.
 Some individuals practice intermittent fasting (IF), and it works for them, that’s great.
 Not everyone is that lucky.
 This article is for individuals struggling with hormone health and want a sustainable nutrition approach to help with that.
-Check out my Nutrition Strategies for Better Periods course to learn more ways to help you with your hormone healing.
+Want more nutrition myth busting?
+Check out the first episode of the Are You Menstrual?
+Podcast, in which we talk about the dark sides of today’s trendiest diets.